DevShel/microsoft-workshop/README.md

 ### Purpose

 - **Full-Stack Experience:** Demonstrate real-world web development by having students interact with both the frontend (React/Next.js) and the backend (API routes interacting with Azure Cosmos DB).
-- **Standardization:** Each student group gets a consistent environment, thanks to containerized Windows 11 VMs.
+- **Standardization:** Each student group gets a consistent environment with the correct installed packages.
 - **Collaboration:** Enable teamwork as students build, test, and deploy web applications using modern Microsoft technologies.

 ## Infrastructure